iromero25/basic-redux/README.md

 ## ts-loader

-As mentioned, I am trying to avoid relying on babel, therefore `ts-loader` is in charge of all the tasks babel is in charge of like javascrip and JSX transpiling.
+As mentioned, I am avoiding babel, therefore `ts-loader` is in charge of all the tasks babel is in charge of like javascript and JSX transpiling.
 The reasons I wanted to move away from babel:

-1. We need to compile typescript code into a version of javascript that can be handle by all (or a majority of) browsers and that's done by `ts-loader` so why having babel as well?
+1. We need to compile typescript code into a version of javascript that can be handled by all (or a majority of) browsers and that's done by `ts-loader` so why having babel as well?
 1. Babel can deal with typescript compiling but seems we still need to use `ts-loader` no matter what.
-Also, some documentation mentions while babel does check code for typing, it still allows us to compile the code, so I wanted to avoid that.
+Also, some documentation mentions while babel does check code for typing, it still allows us to compile the code withouth enforcing typing, so I wanted to avoid that.

 ## webpack configuration